 - What is the right depth of markdown to achieve the best lifetime profitability?

-- Do all locations need the same level of markdown at a given time, is there benefit in localizing markdown decisions?
+- Do all locations need the same level of markdown at a given time, is there a benefit in localizing markdown decisions?

-Today, most apparel retailers have embraced markdowns as a way of life and plan on selling a certain percentage of the stock at markdown.
+Today, most apparel retailers have embraced markdowns as a way of life and plan on selling a certain percentage of the stock at a markdown.
 Some even invest in styles with the intention to sell more than half of the units in the markdown period.
 Whether it is 20% or 40% of the sales, markdown management is a critical part of margin maximization for a retailer and that is why more and more apparel retail companies have invested in markdown optimization technology over the last fifteen years.

 4 Factors to Consider for Markdown Optimization

 In a world where most apparel retailers place purchase orders with their suppliers many months in advance of the season, effective planning requires accurately assessing future customer needs and preferences.
 Successful retail apparel planners must balance product risks, predict competitive offerings, be aware of the macroeconomic landscape that can impact costs and international markets, and estimate the right buy quantities to maximize sales and margins.
 Between the time when buying decisions are made and the time products start selling in various sales channels, some factors can impact the actual in-season sales: